lucassimoesmaistro/pistildata/README.md

  - implement subscription for registry query data

 # Code Snipped
-The code I would like to show are my domain classes.
-I understand that the domain classes should be responsible for their state and for that I use TDD as a development strategy so that I can guarantee that the code meets the rules that were first mapped.
+The code shown is for domain classes.
+Domain classes should be responsible for their state and TDD is the development strategy that could best show that the code meets the rules that were first mapped.

 [Domain Class](https://github.com/lucassimoesmaistro/Keezag.HHSurge/blob/master/src/Keezag.HHSurge.Domain/User.cs)

-Unfortunately, I cannot present projects that I have developed professionally for obvious reasons of intellectual property and confidentiality, as they are vastly more complex than what I have to show.
+For the sake of preserving Intellectual Property of other companies, any codes or projects that would violate that were not submitted or used.